 Let’s go through a few observations so you can see different options for taking action on compliance risks.
 Depending on the observation, you’ll be able to:

-Incorporate recommended revisions to language with a single click
+Incorporate recommended revisions or performance improvements with a single click

 Edit the text of your creative by typing in your own revisions based on suggested feedback, using the toolbar for text style editing as needed